orstavik/doubledots/doc/8b_attribute_value.md

 The answers are:
 1. We most definitely still use the `.value`.
 After all, it is super handy.
 Primarily we use the `.value` for a) state machine triggers/reactions and b) complex arguments such as `url`s, `/regex/`, `json`, etc. that do not fit as rule `_arguments` (because they use special characters).
 2. But, when a trigger or reaction uses the `.value`, it does **NO SHARING**.
-So, the opposite of what you as human should do with `.value`.
 It is super selfish.
 It writes and reads to the `.value` as if it was alone in the reaction chain.
-It is you, the DoubleDots developer, that must make sure that there are no conflicts, ie. that you put only a *single* selfish, `.value`-hogging trigger or reaction per chain.
+It is on you, the DoubleDots developer, to ensure that there is *only one* selfish, `.value`-hogging trigger/reaction per chain.

 ## Other alternatives for storing state